 Hello my friends.
 Leek and Potato Gratin is my favorite recipe from my Fall-Winter side dish series.
 Geoffrey will say of course that anything with potatoes would be my favorite meal.
 And, it’s very true.
 I love potatoes and I can eat them every day.
 My favorite way to eat potatoes is both mashed potatoes and potato salad.

 My favorite meal combination is spaghetti, rice, and mashed potatoes topped with a fried egg!
-Everyone tells me that I'm crazy.
+Everyone tells me that I'm out of control.
 This plate is a carbs overload and no protein, but it’s SO GOOD!
 Do you have a favorite combination like this one?
 Let me know in the comment section.

 You know I always find something interesting when I'm writing the blog post every week and this time is no exception.
 I got a bit confused trying to find the best name for this recipe because when I searched “potato gratin,” I got a lot of results for “potato scallop” and the recipes were almost identical with minor differences.
 So of course that started my research to find out what the difference was between scallop potato and potato gratin.